davek42/pry-ib/README.md

 This gem is a Pry plugin which provides a CLI for interacting with the Interactive Brokers API.
-It is esstially a mashup of Pry and the excellent ib-ruby gem which does the direct communication with Ineractive Brokers API.
+It is esstially a mashup of Pry and the excellent ib-ruby gem which does the direct communication with Interactive Brokers API.
+Intended for creating and testing small trading automations with the Interactive Brokers API.

+## Version
+   Version 0.0.4 -- Pre-alpha -- definitely a work in progress

 ## Installation